Shap

 embedded in walls and standing in gardens, and ends in a field less than half

 a mile from the River Lowther.
-English Heritage record 14 stones in the group,
+English Heritage record fourteen stones in the group,

-Stone) is a glacial erratic but others have proposed several more - most of these
+Stone) is a glacial erratic.
+It has been suggested that several more stones may have formed part of the alignment - most of these